AngelChezziPXL/Guts-DotNetAdvanced-23-24/README.md

 You need a way to pull changes in the *upstream* repository into the *origin* repository.
 Follow the instructions below to make this possible.

 > [!IMPORTANT]
-> **It is important that you do this before pushing your first commit to the origin!!**
+> **It is important that you execute the instructions before pushing your first own commit to the origin!!**

 * In Visual Studio, navigate in the menu to *Git -> Manage Remotes...*
 * The *origin* (your personal online repo) is already configured